networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

   focal_point: Smart
   preview_only: false
 ---
-In this article I will use AFC to deploy a small spine leaf topology using VXLAN.
+In this article, I will use AFC to deploy a spine leaf topology using VXLAN.
 For reference, I will be using the following topology.

 ![](spine-leaf-base-diagram.jpg)